AnthonyGrod/WikipediaScraper/README.md

 1. If results is not empty and length of the path we're currently processing is greater than length of the path in results.
    If both conditions are met, we stop the search since all shortest paths have been found.
 2. If it has been visited.
-If so, we just call the recursive function passing the queue without the link.
+If so, we just call the recursive function passing the queue without its first element.
 3. If it is the endpoint we're looking for.
 If so, we add it to the results list and go on.
 4. In other case we read all Wikipedia links inside given article and enqueue them with their path from the starting article and continue the search.